Date(s) - 08/25/2017

 The Department of Homeland Security currently advocates Run, Hide, Fight when it comes to responding to an active shooter.
 While this is sound advice, it’s not enough.
 Managers and staff need to understand how to quickly recognize when a dangerous situation is developing, how they should react, and how to take decisive action.
 How to train and prepare your library then continue operations is also covered.
 At the end of this training, attendees will be able to recognize a developing emergency and maintain enough self-awareness to respond properly and take decisive action when determining when to run, when to hide, and when to fight; be able to develop an emergency response plan and train their staff to carry it out; and learn to develop a continuity of operations plan to deal with their staff, the press, and the public, and open their libraries as soon as possible.

 John Shelton served in the US Navy for 26 years and now very happily serves his community of Escambia County, Florida as the aide to the director of West Florida Public Libraries.
 During his career in the military, he sailed three oceans, visited more than two dozen countries, and his tours of duty include a year on the ground in Iraq as a Counter Radio Controlled IED Specialist, piloting hovercraft, instructor, aircraft carrier flight deck crewman, rescue swimmer, and electronic warfare aircrewman.
 His undergraduate degree is a B.S. in Labor and Employee Relations from Penn State and in January of 2018, he will begin his Master of Science in Information at the FSU School of Information.

-Using Historical Inquiry as Library Staff Development with Alvin Lee from Florida A&M University
+Using Historical Inquiry as Library Staff Development with Alvin Lee and Pamela Monroe from Florida A&M University

 The session will explain how genealogy can be used to teach library staff research skills.
 Staff learned how to read census records, how to search for primary sources, and how to use genealogy software.